 Many nursing schools also choose to participate in NursingCAS, a centralized application service that allows prospective students to use one application and apply to multiple programs

 Students should also complete the following tasks to better prepare for careers in nursing:

 - Join the Pre-Health Professions Program and request to be added to the Pre-Nursing Email List

 - Meet with the Pre-Health Professions Advisor each semester to make a professional and academic development plan and review your progress

 - Attend Pre-Health Professions Program workshops and networking events

 Nursing schools require candidates to complete certain prerequisite courses during their first and second years or seek out students who have an Associate Degree in Nursing (ADN), nursing diploma or certificate, or sufficient pre-nursing preparation in these subject areas.

-With nursing school prerequisites in mind, the University of Idaho’s Pre-Nursing program recommends that students take courses in:
+With nursing school prerequisites in mind, the University of Idaho’s Pre-Nursing program recommends that students adhere to this 2-year plan.

-Depending upon a student’s course of study at the University of Idaho, these listed classes fulfill most of your general education requirements or overlap with other majors of study.
-As well, these areas are equivalent to ADN, nursing certificate, and diploma coursework, which fulfills many BSN prerequisites while establishing a fundamental foundation of the field.
+Depending upon a student’s course of study at the University of Idaho, these classes fulfill most general education requirements or overlap with other majors of study.
+These areas are equivalent to ADN, nursing certificate, and diploma coursework, which fulfills many BSN prerequisites while establishing a fundamental foundation of the field.